 - a) Practical training in fresh food preparation and seasonal menu planning to the heads of kitchen and other catering staff (according to need), as part of a programme of continuous professional development.
-This can be on-the-job training rather than course-based and if applicable specific training in meal regeneration methods to ensure food is appetising and served at the correct temperature. - b) To meet this standard you must also ensure that: - i.
-Catering staff have been briefed about Food for Life Served Here; - ii. staff serving food can respond to enquiries about where food comes from and which animal welfare and environmental standards it meets; and - iii. the caterer proactively communicates about Food for Life Served Here to customers/ patients through displays or other means.
+This can be on-the-job training rather than course-based and, if applicable, specific training in meal regeneration methods to ensure food is appetising and served at the correct temperature. - b) To meet this standard you must also ensure that: - i. catering staff have been briefed about the Food for Life Served Here; - ii. staff serving food can respond to enquiries about where food comes from and which animal welfare and environmental standards it meets; and - iii. the award is communicated to parents/children through displays or other means.